 SPF is an open standard specifying a method to prevent sender address forgery.
 The current version of SPF protects the envelope sender address, which is used for message delivery.
 SPF works by having domains publish reverse MX records to display which machines are designated as mail sending machines for that domain.
 When receiving a message from a domain, the recipient can check those records to verify mail is coming from a designated sending machine.
 If the message fails the SPF check, it is assumed to be spam.

-Messages that fail SPF check can be blocked and are logged as such.
+Messages that fail SPF check can be blocked or quarantined and are logged as such.
 Enable or disable the SPF feature for checking inbound mail from the Inbound Settings > Sender Authentication page.
 To configure, see How to Configure Sender Policy Framework.

 Note that if you enable SPF, you may want to enable the Sender Rewriting Scheme (SRS).
 This option is configurable from the Advanced Configuration section of the Domains > Domain Settings page and, if enabled, the Barracuda Email Security Service makes the IP address of your sending mail server visible to the agent performing SPF verification on the recipient's end.